liplylie/learnPiano/README.md

 Runs npm start nodemon and npm run compile-watch <br/>

 For production, modify the webpack.config.js file and add the uglify and production plugins.

+## Supported Browsers

+LearnPianoFun works on all browsers.
+However, the web audio api is unable to work properly on mobile browsers, so the lessons and mini games cannot be played on mobile devices.

+You can refer [to the React documentation](https://reactjs.org/docs/react-dom.html#browser-support) for more information about supported browsers.